yak32/glw_json/README.md

 }
 ```

-To avoid hash maps, values should be serialized in alphabetical order.
+To avoid hash maps with allocations, values should be serialized in alphabetical order.
 With Sublime Text 2/3: select everything inside serialize() and press F9 - it will sort it automatically.

 ## FAQ

 The license?
 This library is in the public domain.
 You can do what you want, but I would appreciate attribution.

 ### Dependencies
  STL, c-runtime.